rakeshbhatia/notes/index.md

   <h1><center><b>Python • Data Science • Machine Learning</b></center></h1>
   <h1><center><b>Technical Notes</b></center></h1>

   <p>Hello!
-I'm Rakesh Bhatia, a software freelancer who specializes in web scraping, web development, and data science.
+I'm Rakesh Bhatia, a freelance Python programmer who specializes in web scraping, web development, and data science.
 Welcome to my portfolio.
 I enjoy searching for hidden truths in data, which inspired me to create this website with a variety of technical notes and projects on python, data science, machine learning, and more.
 Check out all of my posts below!

   Upwork profile: https://www.upwork.com/freelancers/~015f20466c7a223af3